goplayerjuggler/goVariants/README.md

 # Go Variants

-Provides some software tools, mainly for Go variants – games inspired bythe game [Go](https://en.wikipedia.org/wiki/Go_(game)).
+Provides some tools for Go variants – games inspired by the game [Go](https://en.wikipedia.org/wiki/Go_(game)).
 So far only [Toroidal Go](https://senseis.xmp.net/?ToroidalGo) is handled.
 Support for other variants may be added later on.

 ## Modules